Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: A Numerical Study

-Owing to the strongly non-linear dynamics defining the model, it is natural to expect that some choices of the parameters lead -- as in generic dynamical systems -- to oscillations or to chaotic dynamics, which is indeed what we observe in a whole region of parameter space.
+Owing to the strongly non-linear dynamics defining the model, it is natural to expect that some choices of the parameters lead -- as in generic dynamical systems -- to oscillations or to chaotic dynamics, which is indeed what we observe in a whole region of parameter space -- in short, when firms tend to over-react and adjust prices/productions too quickly in the face of imbalances.

 The first interesting oscillatory behaviour is that of spontaneously emerging business cycles, as shown in Fig.~\ref{fig:business_cycles}.
-They can be either synchronized (Fig. \ref{fig:business_cycles}-a) or completely unsynchronized (Fig. \ref{fig:business_cycles}-b), depending on the values of $\omega$ and $\varepsilon$, and the relative values of $\alpha$ and $\betap$.
-Chaotic oscillations also emerge (see Fig.~\ref{fig:business_cycles}-c) \cite{UsToCome}.
+They can be either synchronised (Fig. \ref{fig:business_cycles}-a) or completely unsynchronised (Fig. \ref{fig:business_cycles}-b), depending on the values of $\omega$ and $\varepsilon$, and the relative values of $\alpha$ and $\betap$.
+Chaotic oscillations also emerge (see Fig.~\ref{fig:business_cycles}-c).

 We stress that such persistent oscillations, observed in the rather large portions of the phase diagram, are not due to external perturbations, absent in these simulations (compare with section \ref{sec:excess_vol} where small external shocks are amplified by the proximity of an instability).
 Rather, this is a region of the phase diagram where the volatility of the economy is purely endogenous (see \cite{bonart2014instabilities} for similar observations).

-This indicates yet another scenario to explain the ``small shock, large business cycle'' puzzle \cite{bernanke1994financial}: either because of the proximity of an unstable point, as in section \ref{sec:excess_vol}, or because of the existence of self-sustained oscillations/chaos, as reported here and in many previous work in which a dynamical systems approach to economics was advocated, see e.g. \cite{Goodwin1982,grandmont_paper,keen1997, Flaschel2008TheMO, rosser} and also \cite{delligatti2005, chiarella, gualdi2015tipping,pangallo_synchronization_2020} in the context of ABMs.
+This provides yet another scenario to explain the ``small shock, large business cycle'' puzzle described by~\cite{bernanke1994financial}, different from the proximity of an unstable point, as in section \ref{sec:excess_vol}.
+Volatility may be high because of the existence of self-sustained oscillations/chaos, as reported here and in many previous work in which a dynamical systems approach to economics was advocated, see e.g. \cite{Goodwin1982,grandmont_paper,keen1997, Flaschel2008TheMO, rosser} and also \cite{delligatti2005, chiarella, gualdi2015tipping,pangallo_synchronization_2020} in the context of ABMs.